sbaldasty/sbaldasty.github.io/README.md

 - Learn about px versus pt, etc.
 - Home should be index.md not _index.md
 - Post index iterate over children not pages
-- Description more appropriate than summary for posts

 ## Done